Hellmut Lange: Acting career

 Hellmut Lange started his acting career on radio drama shows for the West German Radio Station Sender Freies Berlin also known as Radio Free Berlin.
 After finishing his schooling he studied acting for two years in Hanover and then he worked as a stage actor in Munich.
 In the early fifties he played Old Shatterhand on an open air stage.

-After starring in several made for television films, in he was the principal actor in The Forger of London a German Edgar Wallace adaption for cinema.
+After starring in several made for television films, he was the principal actor in The Forger of London a German Edgar Wallace adaption for cinema.
 The next year he had one of the main roles in a TV mini series based on a story by Francis Durbridge.
 He also acted as the secret agent protagonist the TV series John Kling.

 He played Natty Bumppo in a European miniseries based on James Fenimore Cooper's Leatherstocking Tales.
 Later he appeared in Patton (1969).